-We set off on November 9, 2018 from Mekelle.
-We followed the road through Wuqro, Adigrat, Zalambessa, Senafe, Adi Keyih, Segheneyti, Dekemhare to Asmara.
+We set off early in the morning on November 9, 2018, from Mekelle.
+We followed the main road through Wukro, Adigrat, Zalambessa, Senafe, Adi Keyih, Segheneyti, Dekemhare to Asmara.
 Due to many people traveling to and from Tigrai and Eritrea, the road was too busy.
-Throughout our journey, Eritrean soldiers were seen making amendments for the Italian made old road.
-There was a warm vibe of welcoming from most people in the towns we crossed.
+You could see all types of vehicles: automobiles, medium and heavy fright ones, lorries, all types.
+Throughout our journey, we saw Eritrean soldiers making manual amendments for the Italian-made old road.
+There was a warm vibe of welcoming from most of the people in the towns we crossed.

-Right after we crossed the border at Zalanbessa, there was a checkpoint by the Eritrean police, in a tent setup near to a small town whose ruins from the Ethio-Eritrean war of 1998-2000 can be clearly seen.
-We had to present our IDs, get registered and give details.
+Right after we crossed the border at Zalambessa, there was a checkpoint by the Eritrean police, in a tent setup near to a small town whose ruins from the Ethio-Eritrean war can be clearly seen.
+We had to present our IDs, get registered, and give details.
 Then we drove through the beautiful landscape of the Senafe area and then to Adi Keyih.
 Through many ups and downs, we passed Segheneyti after mid-day.
 The road was narrow and full of twists, especially from Adi Keyih to Segheneyti.
 Descending to Dekemhare was somehow easier, but we had to face the afternoon sun which was directly falling on our dashboard.
-Dekemhare to Asmara was a more or less smooth and relaxed drive.
+Dekemhare to Asmara was more or less a smooth and relaxed drive.

 On both sides of the road at some intervals, there were small drinking water wells dug and small dams for irrigation.
 I was impressed by those agricultural works during the dry season.
 Rain is scarce in those areas, complementary irrigation is a good way to improve productivity.